The Adagio from Mahler's Tenth Symphony and Shostakovich's poignant Fourth Symphony

 With our newsletter we inform you about short-term offers and news about events of the Dresden Philharmonic Orchestra that are of particular interest to you.

 The protection of your personal data, while using dresdnerphilharmonie.de, is important to us.
 We therefore only collect data via so-called cookies that are technically necessary to display the site to you.
 By accessing the site, you agree to this.
-The anonymised analysis of our website using the Google Analytics service also helps us to improve our services.
+The anonymised analysis of our website using Google Analytics and Facebook service also helps us to improve our services.